 Chair in Islamic Studies

-He is the recipient of several awards and grants including the conference fund of SSHRC (Social Sciences and Humanities Research Council of Canada), the SSHRC Connection Grants, IDRC Canada Partnership Grant, Killam Research Operating Grants, Visiting Fellow Grant at the Liu Institute and Green College at University of British Columbia, among others.
+He is a recipient of numerous awards and grants including the Social Sciences and Humanities Research Council of Canada (SSHRC) Connection Grant, and the SSHRC Conference Fund, IDRC Canada Partnership Grant, Killam Research Operating Grant, Visiting Fellow Grant at the Liu Institute and Green College at University of British Columbia, among others.

 Dr. Mahdavi’s research lies at the intersection of critical Middle East Studies, Political Economy, Contemporary Islamic Studies and Decolonial/Postcolonial Studies.
 It is primarily driven by his interest in socio-structural changes in the life of ordinary people and discursive/intellectual transformations in the MENA/Muslim context.
 He is interested in supervising graduate students working on the critical study of social movements, state-society relations, religion & politics, and political economy of MENA; alternative modernities and democracies in the Muslim majority polities; critical post-colonial studies; and contemporary Islamic studies.

 Ibrahim M. Abu-Rabi‘ (1956-2011) was Professor and the first Edmonton Council of Muslim Communities (ECMC) Chair in Islamic Studies in the Department of Political Science, and Department of History & Classics at the University of Alberta, Edmonton, Canada.
 His primary areas of academic specialization were the Middle East and International Relations.

 He received his bachelor of arts from Birzeit University on the West Bank, earned two master’s degrees in the United States — one in political science at the University of Cincinnati and another in religious studies at Temple University — and earned his PhD in Islamic Studies at Temple University in 1987.